kenchy/departures-board/README.md

 The project uses the Arduino framework and the ESP32 v3.3.9 core.
 If you want to build from source, you'll need [PlatformIO](https://platformio.org).
 The software is designed for, and makes use of, a dual-core ESP32 processor.
 If you attempt to target and compile for a single core ESP32 variant the experience will be suboptimal at best.

 The easiest way to install the firmware for the first time is to use the online web based installer [here](https://departures-board.github.io).
-You will need to use Chrome or Edge as your browser as Safari/Firefox do not support Web Serial.
+You will need to use Chrome, Edge or Firefox as your browser as Safari does not support Web Serial.

 Alternatively, you can download pre-compiled firmware images from the [releases](https://github.com/gadec-uk/departures-board/releases).
 These can be installed over the USB serial connection using [esptool](https://github.com/espressif/esptool).
 If you have python installed, install with *pip install esptool*.
 For convenience, a pre-compiled executable version for Windows is included [here](https://github.com/gadec-uk/departures-board/tree/main/esptool).